 While it’s relatively straightforward to take care of some of these jobs yourself, other aspects such as knowing exactly which keywords to optimize for, and obtaining links from high-authority websites, can be quite tricky.
 For these reasons, a lot of businesses opt for professional SEO services like B12 SEO to come up with a fully integrated, automated SEO strategy.

 Unfortunately, becoming an SEO master is a time-consuming process.
 And whether you’re a new or established business owner, your time is undoubtedly stretched thin.
 There aren’t enough hours in the day to spend mastering the details and minutiae that come with SEO while also trying to run a business.
 Figuring out how to drive traffic to your website really is a full-time job.

-Search algorithms are in a constant state of flux and they change unpredictably and frequently.
+Search algorithms are in a constant state of flux and can change unpredictably and frequently.
 On your own, it’s pretty challenging to adapt to these changes without extensive knowledge of the algorithm’s inner workings.
-To help, B12’s team of experts can significantly mitigate the difficulty for you by adapting to changes quickly and accurately.
+To help, B12’s team of experts can mitigate the difficulty for you by adapting to changes quickly and accurately.

 3. Stop using huge images

 If your website is sluggish, you risk losing potential customers.
 A slow website can be enough to break a business.
-The most common culprit for slow-loading websites tends to be large images.
+The most common culprit for slow-loading sites tends to be large images.
 While high-quality images are crucial to establishing credibility, a smaller photo doesn’t necessarily mean lesser quality.